philzook58/cvxpy-helpers/README.md

 A lightweight collection of helpful modelling functions for mixed integer programming.
 It is based around the cvxpy framework.

-The functions usually will return variables of interest and also new constraints to add in your constraint set.
+The functions usually will return new variables and also new constraints to add in your constraint set.
 Don't forget to do that.
+We could (should?) automate this part by wrapping in more interface.

 ## Implemented

-## Not yet implemented
+## Not implemented
 * Embedding logical functions
 * Unions of convex shapes
 * Sums of Squares Programming
+* Smart Encodings
+* Piecewise Linear Functions
+*

 ## Blog Posts